Teaching Our Children About Honesty Through the Prophetic Model | SoundVision.com

 Teaching Our Children About Honesty Through the Prophetic Model

-Here are some of the ways the Prophet Muhammad, peace and blessings be upon him, modeled honesty:
+Here are some of the ways the Prophet Muhammad, may Allah send peace and blessings upon him, modeled honesty:

 1. He likened honesty to righteousness

 “You must be truthful.
 Verily, it leads to righteousness, and they are both in Paradise.
 Beware of dishonesty, for it leads to wickedness and they are both in the Hellfire.”
-(Al-Mu’jam al-Kabir 894)
+(Al-Mujam al-Kabir 894)

-In this profound hadith, the Prophet Muhammad, peace and blessings be upon him, described honesty as a spiritual path that brings one closer to Allah.
+In this profound hadith, the Prophet Muhammad, may Allah send peace and blessings upon him, described honesty as a spiritual path that brings one closer to Allah.
 Parents can nurture this value by praising honesty even when it is difficult, sharing stories from the Prophet’s life that highlight his integrity, and modeling truthful behavior themselves.
 When children see that honesty builds trust and earns Allah’s pleasure, they begin to understand why it is a cornerstone of good character in Islam.

 2. He allowed lying only for good reasons